ABM (ABM)

 With roots dating back to 1909 as a window washing company, ABM Industries (NYSE:ABM) provides integrated facility management, infrastructure, and mobility solutions across various sectors including commercial, manufacturing, education, and aviation.

-• Incremental sales over the last two years were less profitable as its 1.3% annual earnings per share growth lagged its revenue gains
+• Incremental sales over the last two years were less profitable as its earnings per share were flat while its revenue grew

 StockStory Analyst Team